 With Women’s Health Week starting today, it is time to put your health first and start making positive changes one step at a time!

 Hands up if you have been a “fashion victim” before.
-The term was formerly used to describe a shopper in thrall to the latest trend – but these days from a lower limb perspective; this now applies more literally to the hordes of individuals who are taking a tumble in the name of fashion.
+The term was formerly used to describe a shopper in thrall to the latest trend; but these days, the term applies more literally to the hordes of individuals who are taking a tumble in the name of fashion.

-Research published in the UK found consistent evidence linking high heel wear to an increased risk of bunions, musculoskeletal pain and injuries to the wearer – some of these injuries included ankle fractures, dislocated knees, head injuries and broken wrists caused by falling from their towering shoes.
+Research published in the UK found consistent evidence linking high heel wear to an increased risk of bunions, musculoskeletal pain and injuries to the wearer.
+Some of these injuries included ankle fractures, dislocated knees, head injuries and broken wrists caused by falling from their towering shoes.
 These are now more prevalent than sports injuries, it would seem.
-As podiatrists, we have also seen “dramatic” increases in chronic injuries from excessive wearing of extreme heels.
+As podiatrists, we have also seen “dramatic” increases in chronic injuries from the excessive wearing of extreme heels.
 Elsewhere, a US study established that women who regularly wear high heels may be at an increased risk of developing osteoarthritis of the knee.

-The two distinct types of injury or damage are that occur with heel use are: serious falls that may require a trip to ED and the plethora of non-traumatic injuries to knees, calves, ankles and feet.
+There are two distinct types of injury or damage that occur with the use of high heels.
+These are serious falls that may require a trip to the emergency department, and the plethora of non-traumatic injuries to knees, calves, ankles and feet.

-If you find putting those heels away is something that is not a reality, then don’t despair – below are some easy adjustments and tips that will enable you to still wear your favourite pair of heels but also be good to your body.
+If you find putting those heels away is something that is not a reality, then don’t despair – below are some easy adjustments and tips that will enable you to still wear your favourite pair of heels, but also be better to your body.